 Megan graduated from the University of Cincinnati with a double major in Environmental Studies and Communication in 2017.
-Megan participated in three different study abroad experiences while in her undergrad, including working as an intern at the Singapore Environment Council.
+Megan participated in three study abroad experiences while in her undergrad, including working as an intern for the Singapore Environment Council.
 She then worked as an Event Management intern with Green Umbrella, the region’s sustainability alliance.
 Megan has always been passionate about sustainability issues and is excited to be working in the local food industry to help strengthen the local food economy and create a more sustainable way of living.
 Megan started working with Local Food Connection in May of 2018 and is now focusing on communication and marketing for the team.

 Emma Woughter, Local Food Specialist